richardstartin/richardstartin.github.io/_posts/2018-01-03-the-much-aligned-garbage-collector.md

 <img src="https://richardstartin.github.io/assets/2018/01/Plot-56.png" alt="" width="1096" height="615" class="alignnone size-full wp-image-10240" />

-The point is, you may not have cared about alignment much before because it's unlikely you would have noticed unless you were <em>really</em> looking for it.
-Decent autovectorisation seems to raise the stakes enormously.
+The point is, you may not have cared about precise memory layout (not that you can really control it) much before because it's unlikely you would have noticed unless you were <em>really</em> looking for it.
+Autovectorisation seems to raise the stakes enormously.

 <h3>Analysis with Perfasm</h3>